-OpenShift Dedicated is capable of provisioning persistent volumes (PVs) using the Container Storage Interface (CSI) driver for AWS Elastic Block Store (EBS).
+OpenShift Dedicated is capable of provisioning persistent volumes (PVs) using the AWS EBS CSI driver.

-To create CSI-provisioned PVs that mount to AWS EBS storage assets, OpenShift Dedicated installs the AWS EBS CSI Driver Operator and the AWS EBS CSI driver by default in the
+To create CSI-provisioned PVs that mount to AWS EBS storage assets, OpenShift Dedicated installs the AWS EBS CSI Driver Operator (a Red Hat operator) and the AWS EBS CSI driver by default in the

 The AWS EBS CSI driver enables you to create and mount AWS EBS PVs.